Jaimilit/beyond-the-barbell/README.md

 # Deployment
 I followed the below steps using the Code Institute tutorial.
-The project was first created in GitHub, then using the workspace in CodeAnywhere, and then in Gitpod again for most of the project.
+The project was first created in GitHub.
 The project code is stored on GitHub, and then deployed to Heroku.
 To deploy, follow these steps:

 ## Github

 1. Create an account at GitHub or login to an existing account.
-2. Go to the GitHub repository for CrossFit-Signup.
+2. Go to the GitHub repository for Beyond-the-Barbell.
-3. Click the 'Code' button and copy and paste code into Codeanywhere workspace or Gitpod workspace.
+3. Click the 'Code' button and copy and paste code into Gitpod workspace.
 4. A copy of the repository will be available in your own workspace.

 ## Heroku